rehamhamdi/ChattingApp/README.md

 #  ChattingApp

 A real-time chat application built with **ASP.NET Core** and **SignalR**, supporting broadcast messaging to all connected users as well as group-based messaging.
-The project includes a backend (SignalR Hub) and a simple frontend (HTML/CSS/JS) for testing.

----

 ##  Features